-With the average cost of nursing home care in Nevada nearing $8,000 per month, those who are likely to need long-term care should pay serious attention to making sure they have a way of paying for that care.
+With the average monthly cost of a private room in a nursing home in Nevada exceeding $9,000 in 2018, those who are likely to need long-term care should pay serious attention to making sure they have a way of paying for that care.
 Nursing home care is usually paid for by private funds, nursing home insurance, or Medicaid.
 If a patient cannot afford to pay privately and does not have long-term care insurance, Nevada's Medicaid program might pay for his or her care.

 Medicaid is a medical assistance program funded by the federal and state governments to pay for long-term care for persons who meet certain requirements, such as being over 65, disabled, or blind.
 Other types of Medicaid services have different eligibility guidelines than the rules for long-term care.

 Patients who live in skilled nursing facilities, intermediate care facilities, or hospitals for 30 days or more and are determined by Medicaid to need this care may qualify for Medicaid benefits, if they meet the income and resource qualifications of Nevada's Medicaid program.